 |Two times a number reduced by 9||2y − 9|

 |Twice a number subtracted from 8||8 − 2z|

 |Sum of 8 and a number divided by 4||(8 + t) / 4|

 Let's do it!

-Children can develop an understanding of how we form expressions mentally to compute everyday calculations.
 You can ask your child to follow a recipe and form expressions for computing the increased or decreased quantity of ingredients required as per the number of people.